jarmokivekas/tuamk-thesis/doc/overview.md

 resolution.

-The USRP is able to stream complex samples over its Gigabit Ethernet interface at rates of up to 50 MSPS at 8-bit resolution and 25 MSPS at 16-bit resolution.
+The USRP is able to stream complex samples over its Gigabit Ethernet interface at rates of up to 50 MSPS at an 8-bit resolution and 25 MSPS at a 16-bit resolution.
 The resolution of the 16-bit samples is 14-bit in practice, which is the maximum accuracy of the ADCs used for sample acquisition. \cite{ettusN210}

+An 8-bit sample refers to a sampling scheme where 8 bits are used to each of the I and Q sample, making the I/Q sample pair a total of 16 bits is size.
+Similarly an I/Q pair of 16-bit samples 32 bits in size.

 The USRP and GNURadio ecosystems for signal processing primarily use I/Q-sampling when representing waveforms digitally.
 The Nyquist frequency for complex sampling is equal to the complex sample rate.
-Therefore in this context, passband width is often show the same value as the signal sample rate.
+Therefore in this context, passband width is often shown as the same value as the signal sample rate.
-In fact, passband width is often referred to simply as sample rate. \cite{needed}
+In fact, passband width is often referred to simply as the sample rate. \cite{needed}